Home - The Best Gas Charcoal Combo Grills in 2023

 In Conclusion

-The best all-around combo grill is the Char-Griller 5030.
+The all-around combo grill is the Char-Griller 5030.
 It is functional, built well, and easy to use.
 And it carries a great price.

 Char-Broil’s Gas2Coal Hybrid offers a smaller cooking area, but it’s a step up in quality.
 It has porcelain-coated grates, one more burner, and a special design that greatly reduces flare-ups.
 It costs a little more, but it’s worth it if you want better durability and extra heat.

 If you have a premium grill in mind, check out the Royal Gourmet ZH3003.
-It’s gas and charcoal sides are totally separate, and there is little seepage of smoke and vaporized grease from one side to the next.
+Its gas and charcoal sides are separate, and there is little seepage of smoke and vaporized grease from one side to the next.
 There is a lot of storage space as well.
 Plus you have excellent build quality.
 All of this comes at a price that fits most budgets.

 Our budget pick is Blossomz Dual Fuel Combination Grill.
 It’s bare-bones, but you can have it for about $250.
 Don’t worry.
 We wouldn’t recommend it if it wasn’t a dependable grill with good value.

-Now is the time to choose the best combination of propane and charcoal grill, while the prices are still low.
-We think you’ll discover a totally new dimension of backyard cooking the day you get your new grill.
+Now is the time to choose the combination of propane and charcoal grill, while the prices are still low.
+We think you’ll discover a new dimension of backyard cooking the day you get your new grill.

 5/5 - (1 vote)